Bayesian optimization of non-classical optomechanical correlations: Theory

 The components of the noise vector $\mvec \nu$ satisfy the standard Markovian autocorrelations~\cite{giovannetti_phase-noise_2001}

 Here $\sym ab = \tfrac 12 ( ab + ba )$ is the Jordan product, $\sigma\s{v} = 1$ is the shot-noise variance, and $n\s{th}$ is the mean occupation of the thermal environment of the nanoparticle.
-The nanoparticle's environment manifests itself in a number of ways including collisions with residual gas particles, trapping photon recoil, etc~\cite{delic_cooling_2020}.
-Therefore, a more experimentally relevant value is the heating rate $\Gamma \equiv \gamma n\s{th}$.
+The nanoparticle's decoherence originates mostly from collisions with residual gas particles, trapping photon recoil and black-body radiation~\cite{romero-isart_optically_2011,delic_cooling_2020}.
+A quantity which parametrizes these processes and can be directly estimated from thermalization measurements~\cite{jain_direct_2016} is the heating rate $\Gamma \equiv \gamma n\s{th}$.